aspides-js/chromTools/_sources/usage.rst.txt

   :width: 50%
   :alt: Good MM plot

-By contrast, in the plot here you can see that with each incremental increase in reads, there is an almost equivalent gain in information, with no indication of saturation.
+By contrast, in the plot below you can see that with each incremental increase in reads, there is an almost equivalent gain in information, with no indication of saturation.
 This therefore indicates that this dataset is incomplete.

 .. image:: _static/img/badcplt.jpg
   :width: 50%